-Type 2: Heat gain through the glass window due to temperature difference between outside and inside and another gain due to solar radiation through windows.
-Heat gain through the glass due to the temperature difference between outside and inside can be expressed as where A_g is surface area of glass window, u_t is thermal transmittance for the system that combined with the curtain and the window.
-When curtain opens, $u_i=u_g$ which is thermal transmittance for window.
-When curtain is closed, u_t is calculated by following equation where ΔR is additional thermal resistance which can be calculated by equation (7) as follows
+Type 2: Heat gain through the glass window due to the temperature difference between outside and inside can be expressed as where A_g is surface area of glass window, u_t is thermal transmittance for the system that combined with the curtain and the window and T{out} is outside temperature.
+When curtain opens, $u_t = u_g$ which is thermal transmittance for window.
+When curtain is closed, u_t is calculated by following equation where ΔR is additional thermal resistance which can be calculated by equation (6) as follows